timm/ezr/docs/dev.md

-Note you are running an on-line version of VScode, you have split the screen in half, you can edit a source code file, you can see the file tree, you have enabled the Python extension and, in the terminal, you have fired up a very recent version of Python (3.12).
+Note you are running an on-line version of VScode, you have split the screen in half, you can edit a source code file, you can see the file tree, you have enabled the Python extension and, in the terminal, you have install a recent version of Python (3.12) and Lua (5.3).

 You may need to run the following commands to get python3.12 to work:

     sudo add-apt-repository ppa:deadsnakes/ppa
-    sudo apt update
+    sudo apt update -y
     sudo apt install python3.12
+    sudo apt install lua5.3
     python3.12

 ## Debugging